mokv/TelerikAcademy/README.md

 # TelerikAcademy
-Describes my learning progress in Telerik Academy.
-Here are just a few of the tasks I've solved in the academy.
+These are some of the tasks I've solved in from TelerikAcademy.